FIRST Championship: FTC World Championship

 Before 2014, after all FTC teams have competed in state / regional championship tournaments, the winning teams move on to the FTC World Championship.
 The Inspire Award-winning teams and the captain teams of the Winning Alliance in the regional tournaments are automatically eligible for the world championship.
 If there are still spots available, additional teams may be picked by a lottery system.

 From 2014 and on, teams compete in Qualifying Tournaments in order to qualify for their state/regional Championship.
 At that Championship, teams compete for a spot at one of 4 Super-Regionals.
 Depending on the presence/number of teams in each state, determines the number of teams that move on to a Super-Regional.
 Teams then advance from their Super-Regional to the World Championship.
-Starting in the 2018–2019 season, Super-Regionals will be abolished and FTC teams will advance to the World Championship directly from their state/regional Championship.
+In the 2018–2019 season, Super-Regionals were abolished and FTC teams advanced to the World Championship directly from their state/regional Championship.

 At each championship, awards are presented to recognize teams for their performance in the competition, their robot's design, and their efforts to spread the message of FIRST.
 These awards include World Championship Finalist and Winner, the Design Award, the Connect Award, the Innovate Award, the Motivate Award, the Think Award and the Judges' Award.
 The most notable awards are the World Championship Inspire Award and the award given to the winning alliance.

-The FTC World Championship is currently held in Houston and Detroit, an arrangement that will continue until at least 2021.
+The FTC World Championship was held in Houston and Detroit through the 2019 championship.
+The event is currently held in Houston.

 FTC has four divisions that teams are randomly divided into.
-There are two divisions per Championship.